kayP105/ENDEE_ASSIGNMENT/README.md

 ### Characteristics

-- Retrieval-only (no language model involved)
+- Retrieval-only ,There is no language model involved
 - Fast response time
 - No hallucination
 - Fully traceable to source documents

-All relevance decisions are made entirely by **Endee**.
+All relevance decisions are made entirely by Endee.

 ---